quantaosun/labodock_binder/README.md

 **wedock.ipynb does not need any manual intervention, but for wedock2.ipynb, if you wish to overlay two docked small molecules, you do need to specify several variables manually.**

-## Acknowledgments

-- Credits to the [Labodock](https://github.com/RyanZR/labodock) project for developing an excellent and open-source suite for docking on Google Colab.
-- Credits to the [Binder](https://mybinder.org/) project for developing the fantastic interactive Jupiter notebook used on web browsers.